shipyardapp/Shipyard-Documentation/docs/tutorials/upload-local-file.md

 ## Steps

-1. Using the sidebar, click **+ New Fleet**.
+Using the sidebar, click **+ New Fleet**.
-2. In the dropdown, choose either the *Playground* or *Testing* Project, then click **Select Project**

 You'll now be on the Fleet builder canvas.
 Next we'll walk through the process of building the required Vessel to upload the file to Shipyard

 ### Step 1 - Create a Code Vessel